IreneKilgannon/pands-project/README.md

 https://www.integratedots.com/wp-content/uploads/2019/06/iris_petal-sepal-e1560211020463.png

-The

  Who would have thought that nearly one hundred years later Anderson's data would be used by thousands of students worldwide who are learning statistics, data science or machine learning? https://www.sciencedirect.com/science/article/pii/S1877050919320836

-## Histogram of each pairs of variables
+## Histogram of each variable saved to png files

 ![Sepal Width](https://github.com/IreneKilgannon/pands-project/blob/main/sepal_width_cm.png)